Santa Clara Valley

 Our San Shou Club meets Monday nights from 7 to 9 PM at QI Dojo IX in Gilroy, California, for an hour of directed training followed by an hour of San Shou style sparring.
-It is preceded from 6 to 7 PM by an hour of solo training in advanced Tai Chi Chuan and related Internal Martial Arts led by the Chief Instructor Sifu Michael Shaman.
+It is preceded from 6 to 7 PM by an hour of solo training in advanced Tai Chi Chuan and related Internal Martial Arts led by the Chief Instructor.

-The 7-8 PM Training hour focuses on the areas of participant's weaknesses.
+The 7-8 PM San Shou class focuses on the areas of participant's weaknesses, developing relevant skills, techniques, stamina, balance and focus from a variety of Kung Fu and related systems.
 For instance, Boxers might not have much training and experience in kicks and sweeps.
 Kickboxers might have only a rudimentary background in arm and fist based striking and might be totally clueless when it comes to converting an incoming punch or kick into a takedown or throwdown.
 Brazilian Jiu Jitsu or Judo practitioners might, likewise have only limited ability with hand or leg striking.

-One Friday evening each month, we hold a special evening of sparring at a professional boxing gym up the street where we have use of a sanctioned boxing ring so participants can train different aspects of San Shou competition fighting in a realistic confined space setting.
+Periodically (certain times of the year, monthly), the Club holds a special evening of sparring at a professional boxing gym up the street.
+Here it has use of a sanctioned boxing ring so participants can train different aspects of San Shou competition fighting in a real competition space setting.

-Periodic San Shou ring sparring events are held at a nearby professional boxing gym, providing safe ring practice and experience in a real life competition setting.
-A separate $25 per person gym fee, including participating members and their guests (family, friends, trainers, trainees, observers, etc.) is required.
+*A separate $25 per person gym use fee for periodic closed sparring sessions at the nearby professional boxing gym, including participating members and their guests (family, friends, trainers, trainees, observers, etc.) is required.

 In modern terms, competition San Shou contains 3 major elements of unarmed martial interaction: 1) Striking with Hands and Arms (Boxing), 2) Striking with Feet, Legs and Knees (Kickboxing) and 3) Brief standup grappling (takedowns, uproots and throw downs) (Tui Shou).